cryptosiast/TronLink_Portable/README.md

 # TronLink

-TronLink is firstly launched at TRON’s official website and backed by TRON foundation, TronLink is the TRON wallet with the most users, coming in three versions (Chrome Wallet Extension/iOS/Android), and you're looking at the Chrome Wallet Extension for TRON.
+TronLink is firstly launched at TRON’s official website and backed by TRON foundation, TronLink is the TRON wallet with the most users, coming in three versions (Chrome Wallet Extension/Windows/Linux), and you're looking at the Windows Wallet for TRON.

 Main functions: